fenar/distributed-open5gs/README.md

 The goal is to distribute the user plane and have the control plane centralized.
 As such, we have two clusters, one containing SMF and UPF, and the other one containing the rest of the 5G Core.

-In the central location, called `local-cluster`, we will expose:
+In the central location, called `local-cluster`, we will expose the following 5G Core Network Functions: UDM, PCF, AMF, NRF.
-- UDM
-- PCF
-- AMF
-- NRF

-In the remote location, called `ca-regina`, we will expose:
+In the remote location, called `ca-regina`, we will expose the SMF.
-- SMF

 ## Prerequisites